The Clouds (Manchester band)

 Mark Radcliffe's 'Hit the North' BBC Radio 5 show in the same year.
-The band received some regional and national radio airplay and appeared live as a support act with World of Twist (1991), Intastella (1991) and Flowered Up (1991) as well as in their own right at venues in the North West.
+The band received some regional and national radio airplay and appeared live as a support act with Sheffield band World of Twist (1991), Intastella (1991) and indie pop and alternative dance band Flowered Up (1991) as well as in their own right at venues in the North West.
 For the duration of the time they were signed to Wobble Records, the band were made up of: